shodutta92/SimuTix/README.md

 }
 ```
 - `model` should be the path to your compiled model, see Preparation on how to create that file.
-- `dat` is an optional parameter, if you used `DISK` commands in sigma to read from a `.dat` file, provide the path to the file.
 - `parameters` is a list of parameter objects, the order of this list is **very** important!
 The order of the parameters must match the order in your sigma model, otherwise the model will break.

 Item in the `parameter` list: